 These providers’ offerings are similar to Invisalign in that they offer custom, clear removable aligners, but there are a few key differences to note.
 Unlike Invisalign, treatment through a provider like Smile Direct Club is done completely remotely.
 While your treatment plan will be designed by a dentist or orthodontist, you’ll never actually visit a dentist’s office.

 For this reason, home aligners are limited in their ability to correct bite issues, as there is no way to integrate elastics or other attachments into your treatment plan.
-However, based on user reviews, it appears that home teeth aligners are often still effective for mild cases of overbite.
+However, based on user reviews and company claims, it appears that home teeth aligners might still work mild cases of overbite.
 Home teeth aligners are significantly less expensive than Invisalign or traditional braces, with an average cost of only $1,800-$2,000.
 To learn more, we encourage you to read our review of the top 5 home teeth aligners.